apollo

 Diet & Lifestyle Advise

-• Take probiotics after completing the entire course of Kefnir Capsule to restore some healthy bacteria in the intestines that may have been killed.
+• After completing the entire course of Kefnir Capsule, give probiotics under the doctor's guidance to restore any healthy bacteria that may have been killed in the intestines.
 Taking probiotics after antibiotic treatment can reduce the risk of antibiotic-associated diarrhoea.

-• Certain fermented foods like cheese, yoghurt, kombucha, sauerkraut, and kimchi can help to restore the good bacteria of the intestine.
+• Giving certain fermented foods like cheese, yogurt, kombucha, sauerkraut, and kimchi to a child can restore the good bacteria in the intestine.

-• Include fibre-rich foods, which can be easily digested by your gut bacteria and help stimulate their growth.
-Thus, fibre-rich foods may help restore healthy gut bacteria after a course of antibiotics.
-Whole grains such as brown rice and whole-grain bread should be included in your diet.
+• Fibre-rich foods can be easily digested by gut bacteria, which helps stimulate their growth.
+Thus, fibre-rich foods may help restore healthy gut bacteria after antibiotics.
+Whole grains such as brown rice and whole-grain bread should be included in your child's diet.

-• Make sure you drink plenty of water or other fluids every day while you are taking Kefnir Capsule.
+• Make sure the child drinks plenty of water or other fluids every day while you are taking Kefnir Capsule.

 Habit Forming